 If you need to find an organization to rehome your pet for you, try Oklahoma Humane or Bella Foundation's owner surrender services.
 There is often a waiting list for these organizations, so you may still want to consider using an online service like Adopt-a-Pet or the resource packet.

 If you are needing to go to a alcohol or drug related facility, there are some facilities that allow pets.
-Try the Rehabcenter.net website to find one near you.
+Check out the Vertava website to find one near you.

-If you are a victim of domestic violence, you can search for facilities that will make arrangements for your pet(s) near you by entering your zip code in the website for the Animal Welfare Institute.
+If you are a victim of domestic violence, you can search for facilities that allow pets by entering your zip code in the website for the Animal Welfare Institute.
 In Norman, the Women’s Resource Center has Daisy’s Place, a temporary kennel to make sure your beloved friend stays safe.
 If you’re in an abusive situation and need financial assistance for your pet, try Red Rover.

 Are you preparing to be deployed?
 Here are some websites that can help you find a foster family for your pet: